Spectral gap in random bipartite biregular graphs and applications: Proof of Theorem

 \subsection{Expectation bounds}

 Our goal is to find a bound on the expectation of certain random variables which are products of $\bar{B}_{ef}$ along a circuit.
 To do this, we will need to bound the probabilities of different subgraphs when exploring $G$.

-The next Lemma follows from \citet{mckay1981a}, Theorem 3.5.
-We use the following notation: Let $H$ be a subgraph of $G$ with vertex set $\{v_1,v_2,\dots,v_k\}$.
-Let $d_i$ be the degree of $v_i$ in $G$, so $d_i=d_1$ if $v_i$ is in the set $V_1$ and $d_2$ if not.
-Also, denote by $h_i$ the degree of $v_i$ in $H$.
-For natural numbers $x$ and $t$, we use
+This requires us to introduce the concept of consistent edges and their multiplicity.